PixelsCamp/docs/MOON.md

 It will be called... well, it's a surprise.
 More on this real soon.

-Meanwhile, here's how you can get your own testnet address and some free ether to start learning and playing.
+Meanwhile, here's how you can get your own testnet address and earn free ether to start learning and playing.

 ## Creating an account